 Cyber-security and cybercrime is Tine Munk’s overall research area – and these are mostly related to the European Region drawing on regulatory practices and policing from a criminological and legal perspective.
 Tine’s main interest areas are The Internet-of-Things, A.I., online surveillance, online privacy, the Dark Web and encryption, cyber-terrorism, large-scale attacks and public and private policing of cyber-space.

 Tine Munk has a PhD from the University of Manchester, the School of Law.
 She also taught at the University of Manchester from 2011 to 2017 in the following modules: (Undergraduate) Counter-terrorism, Security and Surveillance, Policing and the Police, Counter-terrorism and Security: Policing, Counter-terrorism and Cyber-security, Security: Policing, Counter-terrorism and Cyber-security, International Law and Ethics in War and Warfare.
 (Postgraduate) Security, International Security and Law.

 Tine Munk has been employed at Middlesex University since 2016, where she works in the Criminology and Sociology Department as a cybercrime lecturer.
-Tine’s main teaching areas are Undergraduate: cybercrime, Introduction to Criminal Legal Processes, Criminology in Late Modernity, Crime and Control.
-Postgraduate: Cybercrime and Society, Regulatory Practices and Policing Cybercrime, Postgraduate Research Dissertation.
+Tine’s main teaching areas are Undergraduate: Cybercrime, Law for Criminology.
+Postgraduate: Cybercrime and Society, Regulatory Practices and Policing Cybercrime, Cyber Awareness Project.

 Speaking, understanding, reading and writing: Danish and English.
 Understanding and reading: Norweigan and Swedish.

 Research interests from an interdisciplinary perspective (law, criminology and political science):

-Cybercrime, cyber-security, cyber-terrorism/ counter-terrorism, cyber-warfare/ war and warfare, online surveillance, privacy, GDPR, data trade, the Internet-of-Things, the Dark Web, ransomware, hacking, security.
+Cybercrime, cyber-security, Online policing (public and private), cyber-terrorism/ counter-terrorism, cyber-warfare/ politically motivated hacking groups/ Hacktivism, online surveillance, privacy, GDPR, data trade, the Internet-of-Things, the Dark Web, ransomware, hacking, security.

 Cybercrime and Society (PG)